Xon77/Live4Bubbles/README.md

 - **[Tidal Cycles](https://tidalcycles.org/)** (tested on 1.9.5 & ghc 9.6.7) - Live coding pattern language,
 - **[SuperDirt Quark](https://github.com/musikinformatik/SuperDirt)** - SuperCollider synthesizer for Tidal,
 - **[Pulsar](https://pulsar-edit.dev/)** - Text editor for live coding,
-- **[pulsar-tidalcycles](https://web.pulsar-edit.dev/packages/tidalcycles)** - Pulsar package for Tidal Cycles integration.
-(You can use my variation of [pulsar-tidalcycles](https://github.com/Xon77/pulsar-tidalcycles) which adds the ability to select lines from different splits, in addition to the original feature of selecting from different tabs.
-You can also find or add the code changed via [this link](https://github.com/tidalcycles/pulsar-tidalcycles/compare/master...Xon77:pulsar-tidalcycles:master)).
+- **[pulsar-tidalcycles](https://web.pulsar-edit.dev/packages/tidalcycles)** - Pulsar package for Tidal Cycles integration (You can use my variation of [pulsar-tidalcycles](https://github.com/Xon77/pulsar-tidalcycles) which adds the ability to select lines from different splits, in addition to the original feature of selecting from different tabs.
+You can also find or add the code changed via [this link](https://github.com/tidalcycles/pulsar-tidalcycles/compare/master...Xon77:pulsar-tidalcycles:master)),
 - [SuperCollider sc3-plugins](https://supercollider.github.io/sc3-plugins) (Optional) for extended synthesis capabilities.

 ## 📥 Step-by-Step Installation